Movement-DAO/move-docs/docs/dao/intro/README.md

 -   a Cryptocurrency wallet solutions which:
     -   simplifies Cryptocurrency on/off-boarding;
     -   enhances Cryptocurrency wallet management;
-    -   natively implements multi-signature wallets, including Gnosis Safes;
+    -   natively implements Multi-signature wallets, including Gnosis Safes;
     -   simplifies Multi-signature management and interaction; and,
     -   integrates with traditional banking and credit/debit cards.